3Emme/to-do2020/README.md

 [X] Program will utilize unique Id's on child objects_

+[X] User will be able to search for a task using Id.

 * _User will be able to mark a task as complete_

-* _User will be able to delete a task once complete_
+[X] User will be able to delete a task once complete_

 ## Setup/Installation Requirements